ldtteam/MinecoloniesWiki/pages/src/source/items/mistletoe.md

 <br>

-Mistletoe is an item that [Foresters](../../source/workers/forester) can gather randomly.
+Mistletoe is an item that [Foresters](../../source/workers/forester) and [Alchemists](../../source/workers/alchemist) can gather randomly.
 <br>

 ## Using the Mistletoe